 What should I look for in a credit card?

-There are many credit cards that give out benefits and bonuses for purchases with different types of merchants.
-One card may offer higher rates of cash back on groceries where another card may offer more rewards points for booking travel.
+• Credit cards based on your spending habits: There are many credit cards that give out benefits and bonuses for purchases with different types of merchants.
+One card may offer higher rates of cash back on groceries whereas another card may offer more rewards points for booking travel.
+A good rule of thumb is to determine where you spend most of your money and then find a card that rewards you for that category of spending in your life.

-Not all rewards are the same and different cards will come with different rewards programs.
-If you travel often, then a credit card that offers travel rewards might be best for you.
-However, if you would rather get cash back, gift cards, or other credit card rewards, you can apply for a card that allows you to choose the type of rewards you get in return for your purchases.
+• Credit cards based on your rewards preference: If you travel often, then a credit card that offers travel rewards might be best for you.
+However, if you would rather get cash back, gift cards or other credit card rewards, you can apply for a card that allows you to choose the type of rewards you get in return for your purchases.

 For example, a credit score of 600 versus 700 could mean tens of thousands of dollars in added interest based on a higher interest rate due to the lower credit score.